jpe90/clp/README.md

 ## Contributing

 Contributions are welcome!
-Here are some things that would be especially
+Feel free to send a pull request on [Github](https://github.com/jpe90/clp) or a patch on [Sourcehut](https://git.sr.ht/~eskin/clp).

-helpful:
+Here are some things that would be especially helpful:

 - Adding functionality to highlight lines (without tanking performance!)
 - Better interface for customizing color themes